-Farmfoods are a well-known frozen food supermarket chain in the UK.
-While most staff members do their best to uphold the necessary safety standards needed in a supermarket, accidents can still occur.
-If you’ve been injured while working or shopping in a Farmfoods supermarket, you may be able to make a Farmfoods accident claim.
+If you’ve been injured while working or shopping in a supermarket, you may be able to make a supermarket accident claim.

 All supermarkets and businesses within the UK are expected to uphold the health and safety standards that are expected of them.
 These health and safety standards are outlined by the Health and Safety Executive (HSE).
 These guidelines usually include rules about specific actions, such as the action of using a ladder to store stock.
-If Farmfoods have failed to uphold the safety standards that are expected of a UK business and you have been injured as a result, you could be eligible to claim.
-To find out how much compensation you might be able to claim for, you should speak to a personal injury solicitor directly.
+If a supermarket have failed to uphold the safety standards that are expected of a UK business and you have been injured as a result, you could be eligible to claim.

 Types Of Accidents

 While many different accident types can happen in a supermarket, certain accident types are more likely to occur than others.
 Some of the most common supermarket accidents include:

 - Slip, trip and fall accidents – these accidents are often caused by wet floors or liquid/food spillages.
 They can also be caused by obstacles being placed in walkways, such as boxes being left in unsafe places.

 - Injuries caused by poorly maintained premises – such as potholes in the car park or poorly maintained banisters in the stockroom.